danja/danny.ayers.name/postcraft/content/raw/entries/2025-06-10_tangibles.md

-# Where are the Tangibles?
+# Where are the Tangibles in Schema.org?

 **tl;dr** : [Schema.org](https://schema.org/) has terms for [Thing](https://schema.org/Thing), [Intangible](https://schema.org/Intangible) and [Product](https://schema.org/Product), but no obvious way of describing a tangible thing that isn't necessarily a product.
 I suggest the obvious : **https://schema.org/Tangible**, which could be inserted quietly without breaking anything *(details at the bottom here)*.